ESeufert/theseus_growth/README.md

 Note that this shows DAU reaching 10,000 by Day 10.

-The Facebook `forward DAU projection` can be visualized with the `plot_forward_DAU_stacked`, which takes three required parameters (more optional parameters are available -- see the documentation):
+The Facebook `forward DAU projection` can be visualized with the `plot_forward_DAU_stacked`, which takes three required parameters:
 + `forward_DAU`: the forward DAU projection being visualized (in this case, the `facebook_DAU` variable);
 + `forward_DAU_labels`: a list of the cohort names as labels for the stacked bars.
 The length of this list needs to match the number of cohorts in the forward DAU projection;
 + `forward_DAU_dates`: a list of dates as labels for the X axis.
 The length of this list needs to match the number of periods in the forward DAU projection;